Counselling & Psychotherapy

 Is counselling available virtually?

 Some insurance plans offer coverage for counselling.
-If you are wondering if your plan covers counselling, please be sure to contact your insurance company or check your insurance guide book to confirm what your coverage includes.
+If you are wondering if your plan covers counselling or psychotherapy, please be sure to contact your insurance company or check your insurance guide book to confirm what your coverage includes.